Tony Soprano: As a father

-When Meadow is out for dinner with her "mystery" boyfriend Patrick Parisi, New York mob member Salvatore "Coco" Cogliano walks up to the table and makes drunk remarks about her looks and how "Tony must love tucking you in at night".
+When Meadow is out for dinner with her "mystery" boyfriend Patrick Parisi, New York mob member Salvatore "Coco" Cogliano walks up to the table and makes remarks about her looks and how "Tony must love tucking you in at night".
 After taking advice from her mother, Meadow tells Tony, who hides his rage and says Coco is "harmless" and "an idiot".
 Tony then tracks down Coco and Butch DeConcini at John's Restaurant on East 12th Street in Manhattan.
 Tony viciously pistol-whips Coco several times with a snubnosed revolver and warns Butch at gunpoint to shut up and remain seated at his table.
 After breaking off some of Coco's teeth with a curb stomp, Tony leaves the restaurant.

 Tony's feelings toward his son are mixed; he worries about his future.
-From the beginning, Tony has doubts that his son could succeed in the Mafia, telling his therapist, Dr. Jennifer Melfi that "he'd never make it".
+From the beginning, Tony has doubts that his son could succeed in the Mafia, telling his therapist, Dr. Melfi that "he'd never make it".
 His fears are confirmed as A.J. consistently demonstrates throughout the series that he lacks his father's cunning and dominating persona.
 Tony tells A.J. numerous times that he is proud that his son is gentle and kind.
 Tony is especially proud of A.J.'s prowess on the football field, even amid his failing grades in high school, but is frustrated with A.J.'s lack of focus after graduation.

 After flunking out of Ramapo State, A.J. loafs around the house, parties, and for a time holds a job at Blockbuster until his father gets him a job working construction.
 There, A.J. meets Blanca, and in Tony's opinion, A.J. does well until he and Blanca break up.
 Tony worries about A.J.'s depression, the "rotten putrid Soprano gene" that Tony believes he passed down to his son.

 Hoping to get A.J. back on track, Tony rekindles A.J.'s friendship with "the Jasons", sons of two of his associates, and A.J. seems to be doing better.
 With the help of a therapist and medication, A.J. is finally getting back to college, this time at Rutgers University, to take classes and party with girls as Tony believes every college kid should.
-This later turns sour after A.J. sees his new friends attack a Somalian student on a bike and he regresses into depression.
+This later turns sour after A.J. sees his new friends attack a Somali student on a bike and he regresses into depression.

 A.J. tries to drown himself in a swimming pool but decides he wants to live; he is unable to escape the pool, however.
 Tony hears his cries for help and rescues him.
 After A.J. is released from a mental health ward, Tony and Carmela dissuade him from joining the Army and persuade him instead to become involved in a film bankrolled by Carmine Lupertazzi Jr., with the possibility of opening a club.